teknopaul/lmms/FORK_README.md

 ![voxpop](doc-images/voxpop.png)

-Makes playing a single sample with words or phrases that you want to sync to the music, a lot easier than inporting one sample per word or line, or presyninc whole wav tracks.
+Makes playing a single sample with words or phrases that you want to sync to the music, a lot easier than importing one sample per word or line, or presyncing whole wav tracks.
+Open a vocal sample in Audacity which has multiple words, phrases or an entire song.
+Mark all the points within the sample you want to play from, import the sample and .txt labels to Voxpop and then in piono roll you can play each point as if it were a single AudioFileProcessor track. e.g. you can import a single sample "I want words on the beat" and play it as  I .. want .. words .. on .. the .. beat, where each word is triggered individually.
+Supports pitch, reverse and stutter effects, for each work / trigger.

 ## BezierSynth